Sharpness-B/live-news-feed/README.md

-# REACT NOTE APP

-A note app made with `react` with a custom rich text editor made with `slate js` and `firebase`.

 ## Firebase🔥

-Google Firebase is a Google-backed application development software that enables developers to develop iOS, Android and Web apps.Here our app **afternotes** which is a web app, depends on firebase for the following features.
+Google Firebase is a Google-backed application development software that enables developers to develop iOS, Android and Web apps.
+Our app depends on firebase for the following features.

 - **Firebase Auth 🦸**
   Every app requires an authentication system,firebase provides us with basic `email and password` signin and along with all the major OAuth providers like `facebook`,`google` and many others .